hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * to get help without ... `help` or `--help` you have to make your operand optional by adding `block!` to it's typeset, then print the help yourself

-[21:17:44](#IYe46rsT5z8GjsONs8V8qsdaKMrjmyJQCjrjl1OKxMM) <hiiamboris (NOT THIS ONE)>: cli doesn't read your mind so far, unfortunately Ì†ΩÌ∏â
+[21:17:44](#IYe46rsT5z8GjsONs8V8qsdaKMrjmyJQCjrjl1OKxMM) <hiiamboris (NOT THIS ONE)>: cli doesn't read your mind so far, unfortunately üòâ

 [22:38:40](#NPWWatJxiBplQ1xdZv5oYFwqf9EmOdWPbAEr06bs1q4) <greggirwin (Gregg Irwin)>:
 I see it now on sub commands.
 Must have had a glitch here.
 But the doc strings for sub-command funcs don't render, unless I have another glitch.